Simple PR tricks to maximize media coverage at industry events

 The RSA conference is the information security event of the year.
 It’s like Coachella, or Woodstock – but more fun, and less sweaty.
 The RSA usually hosts some big-name exhibitors, with news headlines this year being dominated by McAfee and Dell (the Beyoncé and Jay-Z of the cybersecurity world).
 But a few relatively smaller names are breaking the surface after being recognized at this year’s RSA conference.

-Using Signal, our A.I. powered media monitoring platform, I was able to analyze media coverage of smaller information security firms.
+Using Signal AI, our AI-powered media monitoring platform, we were able to analyse media coverage of smaller information security firms.
 Data from our platform showed that these firms appeared frequently in news headlines about the RSA.

 Read on to find out what PR tactics these companies used to maximize their media coverage.